 Jake, content is super-critical for any sport.
-Since you have players and merchandise, you can generate a lot of content such as player practice, pre-game, and post game footage, as well as streaming of actual games and matches.
+Since you have players and merchandise, you can generate a lot of content such as player practice, pre-game, and post-game footage, as well as streaming of actual games and matches.
 You can have player community involvement information, press interviews etc. There is no shortage of content in sports marketing.
-The challenges are:

-- How to display and share content through a sport team’s vast communications channels.
+- Display and share content through a sports team’s vast communications channels.

-- How to balance the original (brands) content with user-generated content
+- Balance the original (brands) content with user-generated content

-- How to integrate content to broader paid marketing campaigns and press efforts
+- Integrate content to broader paid marketing campaigns and press efforts

-- How to be quick, timely and deliver personalized content
+- Be quick, timely and deliver personalized content

 Content marketing can’t work alone, especially in sports marketing.
 It needs to be seamlessly integrated into all media efforts.
 Sports marketing is about engaging players and fans, especially during game time.
 It’s more about sharing content quick, fast, timely and fun.
 Images and videos usually work well in sports marketing.